DeCo-Education/DeCo-Docs/docs/into-the-woods/trail1-eutxo-n-nfts/6-ho-designing-an-nft-creator-proxy-contract.md

 A proxy contract is what its name means.
 A proxy.
 To be more specific, it is a proxy that exists as a smart contract.
 This proxy contract can be used as an intermediary to ensure that data and txs are correctly devised in the way the user wants it to be.

-There is a [whole article](https://raw.githubusercontent.com/ergoplatform/eips/master/eip-0017.md) explaining what it is.
+There is a [whole EIP (EIP-0017)](https://github.com/ergoplatform/eips/blob/master/eip-0017.md) explaining what it is.
 However, we won't get into that detail.
 Just see it as a proxy.

 ### How is it useful